How To Tell If Your South Pasadena Home Has Bed Bugs

 Most household pests do their best to stay out of your way.
 Roaches scatter when you flick on the lights, mice scamper out of sight, and spiders build their webs in dark corners far out of reach.
 But for some pests, humans aren’t predators to be avoided, they’re prey.

 Bed bugs are among the worst of these pests.
 Like lice, they’re parasitic insects that feed on the blood of their victims for sustenance.
 Some folks may suspect they have a bed bug problem but don’t know what to look for.
-So how do you know if you have bed bugs in South Pasadena?
+How do you know if you have bed bugs in South Pasadena?
 First, you’ve got to be able to identify a bed bug.

 How To Identify Bed Bugs